JonnyBanana/-MFT-Duck-Crasher/Readme.md

 <br/>

-You can also find the following payload in the Hak5 Website at this address: https://hak5.org/blogs/payloads/mft-duck-crasher
+You can also find the following payload in the Hak5 Website at this address:</BR>
+https://hak5.org/blogs/payloads/mft-duck-crasher